Adaptive Force Controller for Contact-Rich Robotic Systems using an Unscented Kalman Filter: Introduction

 \section{Introduction}

 Forces and torques are exchanged in nearly every type of interaction between robots and their environments.
 From robotic manipulators that perform peg-hole-insertion tasks \cite{peg_hole}, pushing/pulling objects \cite{pushing,push_pull}, to the ground reaction wrenches generated by foot contacts for robotic climbing \cite{risk_aware}.
 Thus, state-of-the-art algorithms for locomotion and manipulation estimate desired wrench profiles which can achieve stable balancing of an object \cite{stable_grasp} or satisfy kinematic and dynamic constraints \cite{trajOpt}.
 Additionally, current controllers typically use forces as control variables, optimizing them to either stabilize the Center of Mass trajectory of the robot's base \cite{mpc} or achieve compliance control during manipulation \cite{compliance_ctrl}.
-In all above cases, robust grasping or even for single point contact, the success of the robot's motion depends on how well a controller can comply with external perturbation and ideally, track the desired output wrench profiles (or trajectories).
+In all the above cases, the success of the robot's motion depends on how well a controller can comply with external perturbation and ideally, track the desired output wrench profiles.